greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 ## <a id="topic3"></a>Recommended OS Parameters Settings

-Greenplum requires that certain Linux operating system \(OS\) parameters be set on all hosts in your Greenplum Database system \(masters and segments\).
+Greenplum requires that certain Linux operating system \(OS\) parameters be set on all hosts in your Greenplum Database system \(coordinators and segments\).

 In general, the following categories of system parameters need to be altered: